sergeinack3/PowerEduc/auth/cas/CAS/readme_powereduc.txt

-Description of phpCAS import into Moodle
+Description of phpCAS import into PowerEduc

 Last release can be found at https://github.com/apereo/phpCAS/releases